JlassiMo/MGL8707/README.md

 # MGL8707

-# Profile Management - API Test Automation Framework
+# API Test Automation Framework

 ## Overview

-The **Profile Management** API test automation framework is designed for efficiently testing APIs that require authentication with access tokens.
+The API test automation framework is designed for efficiently testing APIs.
 Built using **RestAssured** and **TestNG**, this framework allows for automated API testing with advanced features like assertion validation, group-based test execution, secure data management, and data-driven tests with JSON files.
 The framework generates comprehensive reports, making it ideal for integration with CI/CD pipelines.

 ## Key Features